 3. If we receive and complaint or consultation regarding human rights from various stakeholders, or if we see or hear any behaviour that infringes human rights from various stakeholders, or if we see or hear any behaviour that infringes upon human rights in Mitsubishi Electric Group activities, we promptly contact the department in charge so that measures can be taken to resolve it.”

 During the term:

 Mitsubishi Electric Corporation has a continuing programme for the evaluation of the CSR initiatives of “business partners” (i.e. third party suppliers).
 Mitsubishi Electric Corporation’s policy is to evaluate all new suppliers.

-Mitsubishi Electric Corporation completed CSR evaluation surveys with over 1200 existing and new suppliers; 32 suppliers were given guidance to encourage their subcontractor suppliers to take up CSR compliance practices.
+Mitsubishi Electric Corporation completed CSR evaluation surveys with a significant number of existing and new suppliers; resulting in a number of suppliers being given guidance to encourage their subcontractor suppliers to take up CSR compliance practices.

 We apply a proportionate approach to our Due Diligence processes for risk assessment and verification with regard to slavery and human trafficking.
 For our risk assessment we take into account the relevant products, components, packaging materials and services, production location and supply chain data.